SciML/ModelOrderReduction.jl/docs/src/tutorials/deim_FitzHugh-Nagumo.md

 # Discrete Empirical Interpolation Method (DEIM)

-This section illustrates the application of the Proper Orthogonal Decomposition (POD) with the Discrete Empirical Interpolation Method (DEIM) on a nonlinear 1-D PDE arising in neuron modeling with finite difference discretization.
+This section illustrates how ModelOrderReduction.jl can be used to build a reduced order model via Petrov-Galerkin projection using the Proper Orthogonal Decomposition (POD) and the Discrete Empirical Interpolation Method (DEIM).
+As an illustrative example, we consider a nonlinear 1-D PDE from the realm of neuroscience.

 The FitzHugh-Nagumo system used in neuron modeling is a simplified version of the Hodgkin-Huxley model, which describes in a detailed manner activation and deactivation